What Is Graphite and What Makes It So Special?

 Graphite and Diamonds are the only 2 naturally formed polymers of Carbon.
 The essential difference between the two is simply structure – Graphite is 2 dimensional where as Diamonds are 3.
 Graphite’s unique combination of planar structure, relatively pure carbon composition, and metamorphic origin give it valuable characteristics such as; being an excellent conductor of heat and electricity, having the highest natural strength and stiffness of any material and even the ability to maintain its strength and stability to temperatures in excess of 3,600OC.
 It is also very resistant to chemical attack.
 At the same time, it is one of the lightest of all reinforcing agents and has high natural lubricity.
 These powerful set of properties offer an incredible range of applications the commercial world has yet to see.

 From its longstanding and unassuming place as the “lead” in pencils, recent discoveries, consumer demands and market readiness have this simple elemental form of Carbon now poised to revolutionize the way we live.
 The U.S., who is a 100% importer of graphite, has joined China and the European Union in classifying Graphite as a critical strategic material.
 Graphite demands are exploding as valuable and broad applications are being researched and developed daily from consumer electronics, green energy, medical, mining and even military applications.
 Imagine a cell phone so thin and flexible that you can roll it up and put it in your pocket, or printable electronics, or even an invisible cloak.
-This is the future of Graphite with some applications anticipating commercial production as early as 2012.
+This is the future of Graphite with some applications already in commercial production.

 Graphite’s Traditional Demand